pyodide/pyodide-blog/content/posts/function-pointer-cast-handling.md

     hidden: true # only hide on current single page
 ---

-In the upcoming release of Pyodide v0.19, we finally support the Python default recursion limit of 1000.
+In the upcoming release of Pyodide version 0.19, we finally support the Python default recursion limit of 1000.
 We also attain a speed boost of somewere between 10 and 20 percent.
 The code size was reduced by 25% from 12 megabytes to 9.1 megabytes.
 These gains came from [this pull